renuez/lambda-logging-demo/README.md

 `token`: your Logz.io account token.
 Can be retrieved on the Settings page in the Logz.io UI.
 `logstash_host`: if you are in the EU region insert `listener-eu.logz.io`, otherwise, use `listener.logz.io`.
 You can tell which region you are in by checking your login URL - app.logz.io means you are in the US. app-eu.logz.io means you are in the EU.
-`logstash_port`: this should be 5050, but is subject to change.
-See [this](https://app.logz.io/#/dashboard/data-sources/logstash) page for details.
+`logstash_port`: Allowed outgoing traffic to the destination port 8070 for HTTP (default) or 8071 for HTTPS, but is subject to change.
+See [this](https://app.logz.io/#/dashboard/data-sources/nodejs) page for details.

 for example: